 We provide superbills for patients to submit for reimbursement.
 Medicare and Medicaid are not included.
 The new patient visit is $350 and subsequent follow-up visits are $200.

-Our first visit is approximately fifty minutes, and our follow-up visits are approximately thirty minutes.
+Our first visit is approximately 50 minutes, and our follow-up visits are approximately 30 minutes.
 We can discuss what your treatment plan will look like during your visit, as this varies with every unique person.
+Extra time can be requested with follow-up appointments at a rate of $100 per 15 minute increments.

 Some acute problems are resolved in as little as two visits, spaced 1 -2 weeks apart.
 Many patients choose to include us in the care of their chronic problems, either weekly, bi-weekly, or monthly.
 Some patients check in less often.